cmaddis/tlm/README.md

 For example, in this pseudo-code for a (non-causal) attention mechanism, instead of keeping track of tensor axes, we explicitly name our dimensions.
 This is what it looks like:

-    # Every key interacts with every query via the dot of their feature_axis
+    # Every key interacts with every query via the dot of their embeddings
     attn_logits = nmap(jnp.dot)(q.untag("embed"), k.untag("embed"))

     # Scale the attention logits to ensure constant variance